PegliOne/Project-0-Flight-Planner/README.md

 * Style the website using CSS and Bootstrap
 * Test the website as a potential user/admin to make sure everything works
 * Deploy the website (if it hasn't been deployed already)
-* Commit updated version to GitHub and edit readme file
+* Commit updated version to Heroku and edit readme file

 ### Step Four - bonus functionality
 * Prevent users from massively overbooking a flight by including data about the plane and number of seats available
 * Use the Google Maps API to estimate flight distances and therefore arrival times
 * Enable airports to be added, edited and deleted
-* Commit updated version to GitHub and edit readme file
+* Commit updated version to Heroku and edit readme file (copy this readme file into the readme file from the main project and add heroku link to the description)

 ### Step Five
 * Review and optimise code wherever possible
 * Test the website as a potential user/admin to make sure everything (including bonus functionality) works
-* Commit updated version to GitHub and edit readme file
+* Commit updated version to Heroku and edit readme file